open5e/open5e/source/monsters/tome-of-beasts/F/fate-eater.rst

 negated by a successful DC 15 Charisma saving throw:

 = ===================== ========================================================================================================================================================
-1 Seeing the Alternates Suffers the effects of the confusion spell for 1d4 rounds 2 Untied from the Loom  Character’s speed is randomized for four rounds.
+1 Seeing the Alternates Suffers the effects of the :ref:`srd:confusion` spell for 1d4 rounds 2 Untied from the Loom  Character’s speed is randomized for four rounds.
 Roll 3d20 at the start of each of the character’s turns to determine his or her speed in feet that turn
 3 Shifting Memories     Permanently loses proficiency in a random proficient skill and gains proficiency in random unproficient skill
 4 Not So Fast           Loses the use of one class ability, chosen at random